MaxE688/PhoneLayoutGUI/README.md

 # PhoneLayoutGUI
+## Description
-## This is a utility for configuring the button layouts on these select phone models
+This is a utility for configuring the button layouts on these select phone models
   + Aastra 6737i
   + Aastra 6739i
   + Yealink EXP40 Module